|Succulent garden in a cracked casserole dish|

-Succulents can be planted close together, but you may want to leave some open space in the planter for balance.
+Succulents can be planted close together, but they do like a little room to grow.
 Add sand, rocks, tiny statues, little pieces of driftwood for decoration.
-On the other hand, a planter full of plants is also quite beautiful.

 Don't use a layer of gravel at the bottom of a planter without drainage.
 Water pools in the gravel.
 Soggy roots will kill the plants.
 Some people can grow succulents in pots without drainage holes by rarely spritzing the surface near the roots.
 I have been experimenting with drainage stone (Bella Moss brand) in the bottom of planters without drainage.
 I have had some success.
 The key is to resist over watering.

 Amend regular potting mix by adding gravel, coarse sand and/or perlite to improve the drainage.
-A peat based soil will store too much moisture and kill the succulents.
+A peat based soil alone will store too much moisture and kill the succulents.

 Instead of planting directly into containers without drainage holes, modify a plastic plant pot to fit inside.
 Remove it to drain after watering.

 It is possible to drill drainage holes into ceramic - very carefully!
 Research this if you want to give this a try.

 To grow more succulents, gently tear or snap off a full healthy leaf and lay it on dry succulent soil, out of direct sun.
 Roots will grow from the base into the soil.
 Spritz the soil once the roots start to grow.